BelmY/wikiSDoR/Running-OpenWebRX-on-system-startup.md

-## using `rc.local`
+## simple solution using `rc.local`

 The following guide applies to the Raspberry Pi 2 running Raspbian.
 Running a program at system startup may require different steps on different Linux distributions.

-I prefer running my auto-starting scripts in tmux as I can then watch their terminal output even if I connect later over ssh.
+I prefer running my auto-starting scripts in `tmux` as I can then watch their terminal output even if I connect later over `ssh`.

 First install `tmux`: